sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 Don't have access to an NTRIP Caster or other RTCM correction source?
 There are a few options.

-The [SparkFun RTK Facet L-Band](https://www.sparkfun.com/products/20000) gets corrections via an encrypted signal from geosynchronous satellites.
-This device gets RTK Fix without the need for a WiFi or cellular connection.

-Also, you can use a 2nd RTK product operating in Base mode to provide the correction data.
+You can use a 2nd RTK product operating in Base mode to provide the correction data.
 Check out [Creating a Permanent Base](permanent_base.md).

 If you're the DIY sort, you can create your own low-cost base station using an ESP32 and a ZED-F9P breakout board.
 Check out [How to Build a DIY GNSS Reference Station](https://learn.sparkfun.com/tutorials/how-to-build-a-diy-gnss-reference-station).

 There are services available as well.
+See [Using PointPerfect Flex](using_pointperfect_flex.md) for a $15/month option.
 [Syklark](https://www.swiftnav.com/skylark) provides RTCM coverage for $49 a month (as of writing) and is extremely easy to set up and use.
 [Point One](https://app.pointonenav.com/trial?utm_source=sparkfun) also offers RTK NTRIP service with a free 14 day trial and easy to use front end.